Cachagua, V Region. CHILE

 The roof is supported by 15 concrete columns with different sizes and shapes.
 Their geometry was determined by their structural needs and its heterogeneous shapes manage to individualize each column as a singular element, avoiding the reading of a rigid structural grid ordering the plan.
 Each column generates a particular point in space and the framing of the landscape between them is always diverse.

-4 lighter volumes cladded in wood interfere with the surface of the roof and the space below it.
-3 of this volumes contain the private rooms, the fourth and smaller, direct access to the roof from the inside.
+Four lighter volumes cladded in wood interfere with the surface of the roof and the space below it.
+Three of these volumes contain the private rooms, and the fourth, smaller in dimensions, contains a direct access to the roof from the inside.
 These volumes are located under, beside, and above the roof, establishing ambiguous relations between the private and public areas of the house.